microsoft/FluidFramework/docs/content/docs/deployment/azure-frs.md

 ---
-title: Connect to a Fluid Service in Azure with FrsClient
+title: Connect to an Azure Fluid Relay service
 menuPosition: 2
 ---